-If you’re feeling more adventurous, why not explore the beaches that are just a few hours away from Manila?
+If you’re feeling more adventurous, why not explore the beaches that are a few hours away from Manila?
 Zambales, Pampanga and Batangas have some hidden gems and are accessible from the capital.
 If you prefer some temporary escape from the heat, head to Baguio or Sagada for some breezy relief.
-Of course, you could also visit the wonderful island of Boracay and see its great beaches for yourself.
+Of course, you could also visit the wonderful island of Boracay and see its award-winning beaches for yourself.

 Tip: order like a tourist, but eat like a local and get one of everything!
-For those travelling the Philippines may be interested in seeing lesser known places.
-One of these might peak your interest.

 Manila has a great nightlife, particularly when it comes to partying and clubbing.
 With $100 in a city that never sleeps, it’s very easy to have a good time.